Barun Sobti

 Barun Sobti is an Indian actor.
-He is best known for his role of Arnav Singh Raizada in the television series Iss Pyaar Ko Kya Naam Doon.
-He has also acted in various limited web series since 2017 such as Asur, Kohrra, Raat Jawaan Hai and Tanhaiyan.
-In 2023, he won the Filmfare OTT Award for Best Supporting Actor in a Drama Series for Kohrra.
+He is known for his roles in Asur, Kohrra, Tu Hai Mera Sunday, Halahal, Raat Jawaan Hai, Tanhaiyan and Iss Pyaar Ko Kya Naam Doon.
+He has won the Filmfare OTT Award for Best Supporting Actor in a Drama Series for Kohrra in 2023 and for Best Actor in a Comedy Series for Raat Jawaan Hai in 2025 respectively.